abhimanyuagarwal2/rankGAN/README.md

 ## Prerequisites

+It's recommended to set up a virtual environment for this project to avoid conflicts with other packages or Python versions.

-Ensure you have Python 3.6 installed on your system.
+Ensure you have Python 3.6 installed on your virtual environment.
 You can download it from [python.org](https://www.python.org/downloads/release/python-360/).

--It's recommended to set up a virtual environment for this project to avoid conflicts with other packages or Python versions.

 ```bash
 # Install the required dependencies